Dotted line reporting: What it is, benefits, and examples

 Key takeaways 🔑🥡🍕

-What does a dotted line mean in reporting?
+What authority does a dotted line manager have?

 How do you describe a dotted line in a job description?